How Itron Optimized Its Data-Gathering Processes and Developed More Effective Part Risk Management

 Finally, Thalman learned that Itron was not able to access product compliance information for its customers with the level of responsiveness that the company believed was crucial to meeting its high standards.
 Whenever a customer asked whether a specific product was RoHS or REACH [AM1] compliant—to name just two key environmental regulations—the team “would have to do a manual survey every single time,” she said.
 “It was very time intensive.”

-From a broader, 10,000-foot perspective, what Itron was asking for was completely understandable for a $2 billion company specializing in devices and hardware made up of myriad electronic components: as much seamless, unimpeded access to parts and supply chain intelligence as possible.
-“We wanted the ability to upload BOMs, return component life cycles, environmental compliance, multi-sourcing risks, commodity segments, country of origin,” Thalman pointed out.
-“Basically, anything that we could get our hands on as far as our supply chain goes and any risk that would associate with our parts and our BOMs.”
+“We wanted the ability to upload BOMs, return component life cycles, environmental compliance, multi-sourcing risks, commodity segments, and country of origin,” Thalman pointed out.
+“Basically, anything that we could get our hands on as far as our supply chain goes and any risk that would be associated with our parts and our BOMs.”

 Solution

-Scorecard Evaluation: Comparing Z2Data to Itron’s Current Tool
+Scorecard Evaluation: Z2Data vs. Itron’s Current Vendor

 Thalman, Ellis, and the rest of Itron’s procurement team used a free two-week trial to test out Z2Data.
 Ever the analytical, meticulous professional in her approach to her responsibilities at the tech company, Thalman used the trial period to carry out a scorecard-based comparison between Z2Data and Itron’s incumbent parts management tool.
-Over what would eventually evolve into a three-week trial, the procurement team asked for an additional week to continue testing the platform’s capabilities.
-Thalman found herself impressed with the sheer depth of data the software was giving her and her team direct, unfettered access to.
-“I think what scored high was the amount of supply chain information that we were able to dig into,” she recalled.
-“The level of insight that it was able to give us was far superior than what we had seen before with our incumbent solution.”

-A Major Boost in User Friendliness
+Z2Data Offers a Major Boost in User Friendliness

 By the time Itron’s contract with its previous parts management system was up, the final decision was not a difficult one to make.
 During the third quarter of 2022, Thalman and her colleagues officially made the transition to Z2Data.